vedant890/calculator/README.md

 # Simple Calculator

 This is a simple calculator web application built using HTML, CSS, and JavaScript.
-It performs basic arithmetic operations such as addition, subtraction, multiplication, and division. this is the pat of the **CODSOFT INTERNSHIP.**
+It performs basic arithmetic operations such as addition, subtraction, multiplication, and division. this is the part of the **CODSOFT INTERNSHIP.**

 ## Features